cordon-thiago/airflow-spark/README.md

 # Extras
 ## Spark + Postgres sample

-* The DAG spark-postgres.py loads movies.csv and ratings.csv data into Postgres tables and query these tables to generate a list of top 10 movies with more rates.
+* The DAG [spark-postgres.py](dags/spark-postgres.py) loads [movies.csv](spark/resources/data/movies.csv) and [ratings.csv](spark/resources/data/ratings.csv) data into Postgres tables and query these tables to generate a list of top 10 movies with more rates.
   * This DAG runs the load-postgres.py and read-postgres.py applications.
-These applications are also available in notebook.
+These applications are also available in the notebooks [load-postgres-notebook.ipynb](notebooks/load-postgres-notebook.ipynb) and [read-postgres-notebook.ipynb](notebooks/read-postgres-notebook.ipynb).